Connect with us

 TV & Film

 Like many professional wrestlers, Mizanin has been involved in media and acting projects alongside his wrestling career.
 He has appeared regularly in WWE Studios films as Sgt.
-Jake Carter, from The Marine franchise, and has taken leading roles in movies such as Christmas Bounty and Santa’s Little Helper.
+Jake Carter, from The Marine franchise, has taken leading roles in movies such as Christmas Bounty and Santa’s Little Helper.
 His television work includes guest roles on series like Supernatural, where he appeared as Shawn Harley in a 2016 episode.

 Cannonball TV Show